Personalise your PSA test

 5α-reductase inhibitors can falsely lower PSA levels so you need to adjust your result (doubling your PSA) if you take this medication.

-How it works
+How the PSA test works

 Do your PSA test